kubernetes-sigs/gateway-api/docs-src/spec.md

 <td>
 <em>(Optional)</em>
 <p>ExtensionRef is an optional, implementation-specific extension to the
 &ldquo;host&rdquo; block.
-The resource may be &ldquo;configmaps&rdquo;  or an implementation-defined resource
-(for example, resource &ldquo;myroutehosts&rdquo; in group &ldquo;networking.acme.io&rdquo;).</p>
+The resource may be &ldquo;configmaps&rdquo;  or an implementation-defined resource (for example, resource &ldquo;myroutehosts&rdquo; in group &ldquo;networking.acme.io&rdquo;).</p>
-<p>Valid resources for reference are up to the Controller.
-Examples
-include &ldquo;configmaps&rdquo;  or a custom resource (CRD).</p>
 <p>If the referent cannot be found,
 the GatewayClass&rsquo;s &ldquo;InvalidParameters&rdquo; status condition
 will be true.</p>